PuppetHoundZ/PicoReader/README.md

 # PicoReader

-PicoReader is an EPUB reader for the **Anbernic RG CubeXX-H** running **muOS**.
+PicoReader is an EPUB reader for the **Anbernic RG CubeXX-H and RG 34XX-SP** running **muOS**.
 It's built from scratch in Python with no external dependencies — no PIL/Pillow, no pip installs, nothing to set up.
 Just copy it on and start reading.